 This group is open for beginner wind players up to Grade 2 and gives students experience in ensemble (group) playing.
 It is open to any wind (woodwind and brass) players.
 Instruments included are flute, oboe, clarinet, saxophone, bassoon, cornet, trumpet, french horn, trombone and tuba.
 The group is accompanied by piano and limited percussion as required.
 The Southwell Wind Band was created to give beginner students a group to play in, enable them to meet other students who also play wind instruments and generally have fun sharing their talents.
 The group has competed in regional events and has done very well.
-The Southwell Wind Band is led by Mrs Victoria Trenwith (Music Teacher) who is a very experienced musical director.
+The Southwell Wind Band is led by Mrs Jodi Albery (Music & Performing Arts Teacher) who is a very experienced musical director.

 Please be aware that this group is auditioned to check the level of repertoire and assess position within the group itself.
-Once the Director feels the student is ready they will be moved up to the Symphony Orchestra.
+Once the teacher feels the student is ready they will be moved up to the Symphony Orchestra.